 For convenience, the Loads modules in Ground Loop Design predict how heat pump characteristics will vary with changes in the input design parameters.
 If the designer changes the inlet source or load temperatures, or the system flow rate, the capacity and power data of the units may also change.
-The easiest and most accurate way of realizing these changes is to employ an internal model, which the software uses to update the pump data automatically.
+The easiest and most accurate way of realizing these changes is to employ an internal model and database, which the software uses to update the pump data automatically.
 Using Ground Loop Design, the designer can concentrate on the effects of variations without worrying about how the individual pumps in various zones will react to such changes.

-The heat pump model employed in Ground Loop Design reproduces the complete operational data of any particular unit when supplied with a few representative data points selected from across the range of interest.
-Data for each pump can be entered into the model and grouped together under manufacturer and series headings.
-The data need only be input once, and then can be used repeatedly for subsequent modeling sessions.
-Pump data is stored permanently in the 'pumps' directory.
+The heat pump model and database employed in Ground Loop Design reproduces the complete operational data of any particular unit when supplied with a few representative data points selected from across the range of interest.
+Data for each pump has been entered into the model and database and grouped together under manufacturer and series headings.
+Pump data are stored permanently in the 'pumps' directory.
 Many popular pumps from major manufacturers already are included with the program.

 In both heating and cooling modes, the minimum data required is the capacity and power variations with source inlet temperature.
 To increase the modeling accuracy, these same variations have to be included at a second flow rate.
 Even more accurate results can be obtained if correction factors are provided for variations in the load inlet temperature and flow rate.
-The level of accuracy depends both on the amount of data available and the time the designer wants to invest.
+The level of accuracy depends on the amount of data available from the manufacturer.

-Note that Ground Loop Design's heat pump module allows for both water-to-air and water-to-water pumps.
+Note that Ground Loop Design's heat pump module allows for both waterto-air and water-to-water pumps.